bquast/wiod/README.md

 library(wiod)
 ```

-Data can be loaded using the the `data()` function, using `wiod` followed by the last to digits of the required year, as the argument, e.g.
+Data can be loaded using the the `data()` function, using `wiod` followed by the last two digits of the required year, as the argument, e.g.

 ```r
 data(wiod95)